BillTalkington/billtalkington.github.io/README.md

-This is the source for my personal site, billtalkington.github.io
+This is the source for my [personal site](http://billtalkington.github.io).